 Note.-"Jacob's statement is not evidence, as some commentators suggest, that Jacob conceived of God as appearing only at certain consecrated places. . . .
-It is, rather, an expression of his surprise and joy upon finding that whereas he had imagined himself alone, he was in reality in the very company of God."-The Seventh-day Adventist Bible Commentary, vol. 1, p.
-382.
+It is, rather, an expression of his surprise and joy upon finding that whereas he had imagined himself alone, he was in reality in the very company of God."-S.D.A.
+Bible Commentary, on Gen. 28:16.